dilanmelvin/DEX_Voice_Recognition/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## 📬 **Contact**
-For questions, issues, or feedback, please reach out to [Dilan Melvin](mailto:your-email@example.com).
+For questions, issues, or feedback, please reach out through LINKEDIN: "https://www.linkedin.com/in/t-dilan-melvin/".

 ---